polyipseity/information/general/flame test.md

 ## procedure

-The test involves {{introducing the sample into a hot, non-luminous flame and observing the color of the resulting flame}}.
+The test involves {@{introducing the sample into a hot, non-luminous flame and observing the color of the resulting flame}@}.
 An example workflow can be found below:

 ```Python
 # pytextgen generate data